skippyr/river-dreams/README.md

   + quantity of active docker containers.
   + quantity of files being untracked by git.
   + quantity of hidden files.
+  + quantity of jobs running in the background.
-  + time taken by the last command.
+  + time elapsed in the last command.

 ## Screenshots